opticsfoundry/OpticsFoundry_Control_AQuRA/README.md

 Control uses Microsoft Foundation Classes (MFC, or also called Afx).
 When installing Visual Studio C++, you need to select it as an extra option, otherwise it won't be installed.

-Note for using ControlAPI:
-Pay attention to always **use the same x64/Win32 Debug/Release setting** for the DLL compiler and for the compiler that compiles the program that uses the DLL.
-- **_x64_ or _Win32_** (i.e. 32bit or 64bit AMD/Intel code).
-For most situations x64 is better.
-The one situation in which Win32 is better is when editing the Control.exe software, as the compilation of Control.exe is vastly faster in Win32 than x64 mode.
-- **_Debug_ or _Release_**: Release is quite a bit faster than Debug, both when compiling and when executing the program.
-Debug enables one to see Visual Studio debug information (even when using the DLL in Qt with MinGW).
-- **_DLL or EXE:_** for ControlLightAPI you choose by modifying CMakeList.txt as explained in that file.
-For Control.dll vs Control.exe, in the Solution Explorer (in the Visual Studio GUI) you right click on "Control" (not " Solution Control" ) and select it under Configuration Properties -> General-> Configuration Type.

 &nbsp;